Michael Davern, Ph.D.

 Next question that I posed at the beginning is—do I have the appropriate level of funding to conduct a survey?
 To do a survey well is more expensive than most people think.
 I often use a guideline of a minimum of $50,000 is generally needed and cost only goes up from there.

 I would consult a survey center about the costs of various components you are thinking of.
-I have seen survey costs range from anywhere from $20 per completed survey to over $2,000 for completed survey.
+I have seen survey costs range from anywhere from $20 per completed survey to over $2,000 for a completed survey.
 This cost variance depends on the types, modes, you are willing to use, for example, web or mail intercept surveys where you just take people who are available to you and you don’t care about having a representative sample of the population on the low end, to a survey that has a biomarker collection associated with it and also sending those specimens off to labs to have them processed and get the data back and make that all part of the existing survey system and combining that with the answers on the survey that the respondent had.

 Those can be very, very expensive.
 And as we talked about earlier, some of questions that are much harder to be answered by survey research may involve a clinical exam which would drive that price up even higher.